PRETgroup/goFB/docs/TFB/README.md

 An architecture is a scoped list of these things, just like an interface.
 Here is an empty example (not that this won't compile due to the elipses):

-_For the purposes of remaining succinct, assume all blocks `firstBasic` are defined with the interface in this example._
+_For the purposes of remaining succinct, assume all blocks `FirstBasic` are defined with the interface in this example._

 ```
-basicFB firstBasic;
+basicFB FirstBasic;
-interface of firstBasic {
+interface of FirstBasic {
     in event a;
     out event b;
     in int x with a;
     out int y with b;
 }
-architecture of firstBasic {
+architecture of FirstBasic {
     internals {
         ...
     }